olioak/tiljavascript/notes/plan.md

 -- mult
 -- divide
 -- concatenate: join text
+-- variables
+-- declare variables;
+-- initialize variables
--- declare variable in javascript
+-- initialize and declare in 1 line
-- store a value in a variable in javascript
+-- updating a variable
-- concatenate variable and string
-- made of numbers, letters \$ and \_. no spaces or start with number
-- assign var
+-- how to not get frustrated with vars (do not think they are simple. they have many rules) -- variable types
+-- assign from expression/operation: x = 1 + 1
+-- valid names
+-- case sensitive
-- assign var from other var
+-- assign var to another var
+-- swap vars

-- vars are case sensitive, use camelCase
+- use vars (concat and add)
-- unassigned var shows undefined
 - boolean true/false on/off, yes/no
 - if: return "yes" or "no" depending on argument
 - if inside if